 The club's second top-flight campaign (1978-2005) would have far more longevity.
 Even though they did finish as runners-up to Liverpool in 1984, the clubs best result in the top league, most of this period was spent fighting to avoid another relegation.
 They stayed up mostly thanks to Matt Le Tissier, a gifted forward whose technical skills and loyalty to the club would make him the most beloved and influential player in Southampton's history.
 Le Tissier spent his entire professional career in Southampton, scoring 161 goals in 456 appearances.

 Following another FA Cup final loss in 2003 and a relegation to League One in 2009, the club was surrounded with numerous financial difficulties.
-However, their fortunes took a turn for the better after the club was bought by businessman Markus Liebherr in 2010.
+Their fortunes took, however, a turn for the better after the club was bought by businessman Markus Liebherr in 2010.
 It took Southampton only two years to return to the Premier League.

 By Martin Wahl

-The current logo was in its first version designed in 1970s – until that the club has used the same logo as the city.
-In the 1990s that logo was modified.
-The logo consist mainly of a halo on top (corresponding with the teams nickname, “Saints”), red and white scarf, a crest and a banner on the bottom.
+The first version of the current logo was design in the 1970s – until that the club has used the same logo as the city.
+In the 1990s the logo was modified.
+The dominating parts of the logo is a halo at the top (corresponding with the teams nickname, “Saints”), a red and white scarf plus, a crest and a banner at the bottom.

 First title: 1924-1925